skiplang/skip/docs/overview/base_classes.md

 class Child2() extends Parent
 ```

 A base class is a class that can be extended, but that cannot be instantiated.
-The reason for that distinction is that we want to encourage a style with `flat` class hierarchies.
-Ideally, a class would have many parents, but would not define a  `deep` class hierarchy.
+The reason for that distinction is that we want to encourage a style with *flat* class hierarchies.
+Ideally, a class could have many parents, but would not define a  *deep* class hierarchy.
 A base class is the moral equivalent of an interface that can provide default implementations.

 Of course, it is still possible to create deep class hierarchies, and it's still possible to define a concrete class for each base class (in this case we could have create `class ConcreteParent() extends Parent`), it's just that the language doesn't encourage that.